Monica Baly

-Monica Eileen Baly (24 May 1914 – 12 November 1998) OBE FRCN was an English nurse, historian of nursing, and an advocate for social change.
-She was the first Chair of the History of Nursing Society at the Royal College of Nursing, and was elected a centenary fellow of the institute in 1985.
+Monica Eileen Baly (24 May 1914 – 12 November 1998) was an English nurse, historian of nursing, and an advocate for social change.
+She was the first Chair of the History of Nursing Society at the Royal College of Nursing, and was elected a centenary fellow of the Queen's Nursing Institute in 1985.

 Early life

-Baly was born on 24 May 1914.
+Baly was born on 24 May 1914 in Surrey.
 Monica Baly studied at the St. Hilda's School for Girls in London.

 Education and career

-Baly trained in the London County Council Fever Hospital followed by professional nursing training at the Middlesex Hospital.
-Her wartime service included work in the Middle East and Italy, setting up a burns unit for the Princess Mary’s Royal Air Force Nursing Service.
+Baly trained in the London County Council Fever Hospital followed by professional nursing training at the Middlesex Hospital, qualifying in 1938.
+She then qualified as a midwife at the Middlesex Hospital in 1939.
+Her wartime service included work in Italy, setting up a burns unit for the Princess Mary's Royal Air Force Nursing Service for which she was mentioned in dispatches.
+She then worked in Cairo during a typhoid epidemic, followed by time as chief nursing officer in the displaced persons camps in the British Zone of post-war Germany.
+Returning to the UK she undertook the Health Visitors Certificate at the Royal College of Nursing.

-She became a chief nursing officer in 1949 for the Royal College of Nursing.
-Baly was also an activist working toward fair living wages for nurses, having produced an index showing it was impossible to live on the wage of a first year health visitor.
-She led the "Raise the Roof" campaign, which resulted in a 22% pay raise for nurses.
-Baly lectured on social policy and the history of nursing at the National Council of Nurses and authored Nursing and Social Change in 1973.
+Shortly after this she became a chief nursing officer in 1949 for the Royal College of Nursing (RCN).
+In 1951 she became the RCN's Western Area Organiser, based in Bath, Somerset.
+Baly was an activist working toward fair living wages for nurses, having produced an index showing it was impossible to live on the wage of a first year health visitor.
+She subsequently led the RCN's 1969 "Raise the Roof" campaign, which resulted in a 22% pay raise for nurses.

+Baly began writing regularly in the mid-1960s, entering the British Medical Association's annual essay competition for nurses where she won first prize twice.
+Alongside her RCN role, she lectured for over twenty years at Bath and Bristol Polytechnics on their Diploma in Nursing courses.
+She was also examiner for Diploma of Nursing at the University of London.
+In 1973 she authored Nursing and Social Change before retiring in 1974.

 She was made a Fellow of the Royal College of Nursing in 1986.
 She earned a Bachelor of Arts from the Open University in 1979, and then undertook a PhD in Nursing and Social Change, completing it at the age of 70.
-She wrote her doctoral dissertation was on the life of Florence Nightingale, and also wrote a history of the Queen’s Nursing Institute.
+She wrote her doctoral dissertation was on the life of Florence Nightingale, and also wrote a history of the Queen's Nursing Institute.
 The Institute elected her a centenary fellow in 1985.

+Baly lived in Bath for almost 50 years, and was active in her community including the Bath Festival, Bath Abbey and supporting a campaign for the preservation of the Royal Crescent.

+Baly died in Bath on the 12th November 1998.